PotSergione/MLDL23-FL-project/README.md

 # Towards Real World Federated Learning
 ### Machine Learning and Deep Learning 2023
 #### Politecnico di Torino
-Definitve code for Federated Learning project 2A by Angelini, Battistotti and Gallo
+Definitve code for the Federated Learning project 2A by Angelini, Battistotti and Gallo

 ## Setup
 #### Environment